Robin Hood: Men in Tights: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 44 out of 100, based on 22 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
 Over time, the film has developed a cult following.

 Vincent Canby of The New York Times wrote, "What's missing is the kind of densely packed comic screenplay that helped to make Young Frankenstein and High Anxiety two of the most delectable movie parodies of the last 20 years.
 Men in Tights has the manner of something that wasn't argued over long enough.
 A few good gags are supplemented by dozens of others that still need to be worked on or tossed out entirely."
 Caryn James wrote, "Men in Tights is not as relentlessly clever and comic as his '70s films, but its funniest moments prove that Mr. Brooks has not lost his shrewd, nutty irreverence."
 Gene Siskel of the Chicago Tribune gave the film half of one star out of four and called it "a most disappointing Mel Brooks movie parody that suggests that the once hilarious Brooks has lost his way.
 The pacing is agonizingly slow, and many of the jokes are recycled from his earlier, better work."
+On At the Movies, Siskel's colleague Roger Ebert criticized the jokes and pacing and said he "genuinely didn't laugh once," and compared Brooks's circumcision jokes to a "second rate Friars Club roast."
+Both critics gave the film a "thumbs down."

 Rita Kempley of The Washington Post called it "a pointless and untimely lampoon of Robin Hood: Prince of Thieves from the increasingly creaky spoofmeister Mel Brooks."
 Peter Rainer of the Los Angeles Times was mixed, writing that "what's enjoyable about the best parts of Men in Tights is its grab-bag, throwaway style", but also finding "something a little dutiful and desperate about portions of the film, as if Brooks were trying to capture an audience he didn't really connect with."
 Jay Boyar of the Orlando Sentinel called the film "crashingly unfunny" and a sign that "the 67-year old comedian's sense of humor isn't nearly as sharp as it once was."
 In his book, Reel Bad Arabs, Jack Shaheen saw the movie positively, describing it as a "funny fable" that spoofs Robin Hood: Prince of Thieves, containing "harmless visual and verbal puns".